-Name: Rodrigo Martínez Villarreal Title: General Counsel
+Name: Rodrigo Martínez Villarreal

+Title: General Counsel

-\Responsible for the elaboration of the financial information of the Company.
+^{}Responsible for the elaboration of the financial information of the Company.

-The undersigned under oath of saying the truth state, that the attached consolidated financial statements of Gruma, S.A.B. de C.V. and subsidiaries, as of December 31, 2020, 2019 and 2018, contained in this Annual Report, were audited on April 7, 2021, April 8, 2020 and April 4, 2019; pursuant to the International Standards on Auditing.
+The undersigned under oath of saying the truth state, that the attached consolidated financial statements of Gruma, S.A.B. de C.V. and subsidiaries, as of December 31, 2020 and December 2019, contained in this Annual Report, were audited on April 7, 2021 and April 8, 2020, respectively; pursuant to the International Standards on Auditing.